stoplightio/prism/packages/cli/README.md

 ## `prism mock SPEC`

-Start a mock server with the given spec file
+Start a mock server with the given spec file.

 ```
 USAGE